Reedfish: Ecology

 The reedfish is nocturnal, and feeds on annelid worms, small crustaceans (such as shrimp), insects (both adults and their larvae), snails and small fish.
-When moving through water slowly, it tends to use its pectoral fins, changing to an eel-like form of swimming (making more use of full-body movements and the caudal fin) when moving quickly.
-Both in the wild and in captivity, reedfish are known to explore land if given the opportunity, slithering along like a snake and also taking food items on land.
+When moving through water slowly, it tends to use its pectoral fins, and when moving quickly changes to an eel-like form of swimming (making more use of full-body movements and the caudal fin).
+Unlike their sister genus Polypterus, which does not leave water voluntarily, reedfish are known to explore land both in the wild and in captivity if given the opportunity, slithering along like a snake and also taking food items on land.
+Prey captured on land is brought back to the water.

 Females repeatedly deposit small batches of eggs between the anal fins of the male, where they are fertilized.
 The male reedfish then scatters the eggs among aquatic vegetation, where they stick to plants and substrate.
 Larvae hatch rapidly (after 70 hours) but remain attached to vegetation; they become independent and start to feed after ~22 days, when the egg's yolk sac has been consumed.

 Conservation

-In coastal central Africa, the species is threatened by habitat loss, driven by the development of oil palm plantations.
+In coastal central Africa, the species is threatened by habitat loss driven by the development of oil palm plantations.
 Populations in western Africa are impacted by degradation and loss of habitat from wetland drainage for agricultural and urban developments.
 The reedfish is currently classified as Near Threatened by the IUCN.
 It is regarded as a good food fish and commonly caught in the local subsistence fishery.
 It is also regularly caught for the international aquarium fish trade.
 Overall, catch levels do not appear to represent a major threat to the species at present, but do need monitoring.